Nov 21, 2024

 (ACA §6-60-701)

-UAFS is a tobacco-free campus Smoking and the use of tobacco products (including cigarettes, electronic cigarettes, cigars, pipes, smokeless tobacco and other tobacco products) by students, faculty, staff and visitors are prohibited on all UAFS properties.
+UAFS is a tobacco-free campus.
+Smoking and the use of tobacco products (including cigarettes, electronic cigarettes, cigars, pipes, smokeless tobacco and other tobacco products) by students, faculty, staff and visitors are prohibited on all UAFS properties.
 The use of tobacco products is prohibited at all times in all interior space on campus, on all outside property or grounds of the campus, in all university vehicles, and in all outdoor and indoor athletic facilities.
 Littering the campus with remains of tobacco products or any other disposable product is prohibited.

-Organizers and attendees at public events using university facilities are required to abide by the University policy.
+Organizers and attendees at public events using university facilities are required to abide by the university policy.
 Organizers of such events are responsible for communicating the policy to attendees and for enforcing the policy.

 The university is committed to support employees who wish to stop using tobacco products.
 For more information contact Human Resources.